How to Estimate Rehab Cost

 Before even starting a Fix-and-Flip project, it’s very important to determine the After Repair Value of the house and the Total Rehab Cost, check our free House Rehab Estimator here.
 Of course, there are other expenses to consider but these two will show you if the house is even worth buying.

-Investors use different ways of estimating rehab cost depending on which one works best for them.
+Investors use different ways of estimating rehab costs.
 Here are the three most commonly used methods.

 - By the square footage: It’s used by highly experienced investors.
 It’s fast but doesn’t give you enough information, so it’s a rough estimation that gives you a basic idea if a project is worth starting.